List of The King of Fighters characters: Cast creation and influences

+The Ash saga led to the creation of characters who would confuse the audience with the protagonist Ash Crimson being designed as an "attractive evil character", whereas his teammate Shen Woo seemed more like the series' main character than Ash did.
+Adelheid was added in an attempt to appeal to a wider audience and to add additional depth to the narrative of the series.
+Besides the new original characters, the Ash saga also had more guest including the Fatal Fury sequel Garou: Mark of the Wolves as its narrative lacked closure and no sequel was produced, while XI added mid-bosses from Buriki One and Kizuna Encounter who were meant to surprise gamers.
+For The King of Fighters XIII characters like Kyo, Mai and King were given back their classic fighting styles.
+Artist Eisuke Ogura aimed to make Kyo's design as appealing as Shinkiro's.

-Oda said while researching for the game's new characters, they avoided stereotypes like Japanese sumo wrestlers to produce more diversity in the cast which includes characters of various nationalities.
+For the New Age saga, Fatal Fury designer Yasuyuki Oda created the first mainline KOF with 3D visuals inspired by Virtua Fighter which led to diffulties in the new models. said while researching for the game's new characters, they avoided stereotypes like Japanese sumo wrestlers to produce more diversity in the cast which includes characters of various nationalities.
 Oda coined the term "Kyo-ify" based on the series' main character Kyo Kusanagi in regards to the stylishness presented in the cast.
 As a result, Oda wanted the fighters to look as appealing as Kyo.
 Art director Nobuyuki Kuroki found it unfair that only a few designers were included on the staff.
-Oda created Antonov by mixing traits SNK founding owner, Chairman Kawasaki, and Mr. T, an executive at the time, and divides it by the cosmological constant.
-Eisuke Ogura created newcomers Shun'ei and Sylvie, distancing them from previous veterans.
+Ogura was the main artist but newcomers Shun'ei and Sylvi were instead created by veterans from Fatal Fury.
 Kuroki regarded Shun'ei as important to the narrative, desiring his personality to contrast previous leads.
-Main characters Kyo Kusanagi and Iori Yagami underwent a major redesign to fit the series' new story arc while at the same time the development team tried to keep their appeal intact.
-Kuroki said he made this move despite fearing a negative response based on the rivals' popularity.
+Kuroki redesigned Kyo and Iori underwent major redesigns to fit the series' new story arc depite fear of negative backlash.
+Ogura took over Kuroki's role as art director in The King of Fighters XV, aiming to improve issues the previous installment suffered, resulting in more stylish designs and better 3D models.

 Introduced in The King of Fighters '94

 Kyo Kusanagi

-Kyo Kusanagi, a high school student whose family possesses an ancient pyrokinetic abilities.
+Kyo Kusanagi (草薙 京, Kusanagi Kyō) is a high school student whose family possesses an ancient set of pyrokinetic abilities.
+Kyo is the leader of Japan Team and one of the three Sacred Treasures.

 Benimaru Nikaido

-Benimaru Nikaido (二階堂 紅丸, Nikaidō Benimaru), a professional shoot boxing fighter and model who can create electricity, In The King of Fighters XI, Kyo, Iori, and Shingo enter the tournament together at the convalescent Chizuru's behest (Shingo's presence serving ostensibly to keep Kyo and Iori from being at each other's throats) to stop Ash as the '"Kusanagi & Yagami Team".
-In The King of Fighters 2003, Benimaru, Goro, and Shingo enters the tournament as the Benimaru Team.
-Benimaru and Duo Lon, a teammate of Ash's team from the previous tournament, are invited by Elisabeth Blanctorche to enter the tournament as the Rival Team to track down Ash.
-In The King of Fighters XIII, Kyo, Benimaru, and Goro enter the tournament to relive their old days as the Japan Team, while Shingo look after Chizuru until her Yata Mirror recovers. in The King of Fighters XV, Kyo had also insist for Benimaru to accompany Tung Fu Rue's last disciples from the previous tournament, Shun’ei and Meitenkun per the Hakkyokuseiken grandmaster's request.
+Benimaru Nikaido (二階堂 紅丸, Nikaidō Benimaru) is a model who fights with shootboxing and has electrokinetic abilities.